 • Organizational eligibility

-• History of the event or initiative in Edmonton
+• History of the organization and event in Edmonton

 • Benefit to the Indigenous community